 To choose a fertilizer, you need to get familiar with the numbers regarding nitrogen, phosphorus, or potassium.
 Every bag of fertilizer from a reputable manufacturer will list the amounts of nitrogen (N), phosphorus (P), and potassium (K) contained in their products in that order.
 The three N-P-K elements are listed as three-digit numbers on fertilizer bags (for example, 12-6-8).
 This three-digit combination is the percentage of each element in the fertilizer, and these percentages will vary by product.
 It’s easier to choose a fertilizer when you know what your soil conditions require.

+Yes, it’s important to find a fertilizer that will work with your soil and lawn to produce a lush green lawn.
 With so many fertilizers to choose from, make sure to pick the right fertilizer based on what kind of soil you have, your climate, the season, the specific type of grass or plants you have, or what type of grass you want to have.
 It’s also good to know that some fertilizers are better for plants and others strictly formulated for lawns.